drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 ### Scene title, description, and image

-It's very important to give your scene a title, a description and a thumbnail image to attract players to your scene and so they know what to expect.
+It's very important to give your scene a title, a description, and a thumbnail image to attract players and help them know what to expect.

 Players will see these displayed on a modal when they select the parcels of your scene on the map.
 They will also see these in a confirmation screen when being [teleported](../sdk7/interactivity/external-links.md) there by another scene.
 Setting up compelling data here can significantly help drive traffic to your scene.